-- missing: If no binary package is found, conan will build it without the need of invoke conan install with -build missing option. - always: The package will be built always, retrieving each time the source code executing the "source" method.
+- missing: If no binary package is found, Conan will build it without the need to invoke conan install --build missing option. - always: The package will be built always, retrieving each time the source code executing the "source" method.

 '''

 class PocoTimerConan(ConanFile):

 build_policy = "always" # "missing"

 '''